Do you want a cookie?

 Irrigation with Ollas is ideal for small raised beds with good sealing on the sides.
 Image by Ulrike Mai on Pixabay.

-Greenhouse irrigation with Ollas
+Greenhouse Irrigation With Ollas

 Ollas can also help water your plants in a greenhouse.
 The slow release of water maintains a constant level of humidity, which is important for your plants.
 In this way, you can prevent drought damage caused by too little water, but also root damage caused by too much water.
 Good watering is particularly important for tomatoes, pumpkins, zucchinis, cucumbers and melons, for example, as these vegetables usually need a lot of water.